 - Certification of Psychological Disability.

-If you have never been seen at CPS, we are not the best source of support for your petition and may not be able to provide the specific documentation you need.
+If you have never been seen at CAPS, we are not the best source of support for your petition and may not be able to provide the specific documentation you need.
 Professors and committees generally only view documentation favorably when provided by a professional with whom you have an established working relationship.

 Follow the steps below to obtain documentation.